USPTO Examiner SINGH PANDEY ARTI R - Art Unit 1759

 Prosecution Timeline

-The median time to disposition (half-life) for applications examined by SINGH-PANDEY, ARTI R is 34 months.
-This places the examiner in the 22% percentile for prosecution speed.
-Applications take longer to reach final disposition with this examiner compared to most others.
+The median time to disposition (half-life) for applications examined by SINGH-PANDEY, ARTI R is 37 months.
+This places the examiner in the 32% percentile for prosecution speed.
+Prosecution timelines are slightly slower than average with this examiner.

 Interview Effectiveness

-Conducting an examiner interview provides a +4.4% benefit to allowance rate for applications examined by SINGH-PANDEY, ARTI R. This interview benefit is in the 27% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a -1.1% benefit to allowance rate for applications examined by SINGH-PANDEY, ARTI R. This interview benefit is in the 10% percentile among all examiners.
+Note: Interviews show limited statistical benefit with this examiner compared to others, though they may still be valuable for clarifying issues.

 Request for Continued Examination (RCE) Effectiveness